Deyong-Sun/deyong-sun-1.github.io/note/_posts/2022-11-25-Next-Steps.md

 [A non-orthogonal material model of woven composites in the preforming process]( https://www.sciencedirect.com/science/article/pii/S0007850617301129)

+## Using Abaqus with Python
+* Contact Problem with Abaqus
+* Subroutine using Python
+* Python definition functions
 ## Scientific Computing and Matrix Analysis and Computation
 [Scientific Computing: An Introductory Survey](https://e6.ijs.si/~roman/files/tmp/M.Heath-SComputing/scientific-computing-michael-t-heath.pdf)
 , by Michael T. Heath.